rosliza/Practical-Machine-Learning-Week-4/README.md

 Hi.

-IMPORTANT NOTE TO REVIEWERS ANd EVALUATORS: TO VIEW THE CODE AND OUTPUT PLEASE CHOOSE THE FILE NAME ENTITLED, "rosliza_c8_week4a.md"
+IMPORTANT NOTE TO REVIEWERS/EVALUATORS: TO VIEW THE CODE AND OUTPUT PLEASE CHOOSE THE FILE NAME ENTITLED, "rosliza_c8_week4a.md"

 This repository is intended for Coursera Practical Machine Learning Week 4 Assignment Project Submission.